launchdarkly/ld-relay/README.md

 The relay proxy lets a number of servers connect to a local stream instead of making a large number of outbound connections to `stream.launchdarkly.com`.

 The relay proxy can be configured to proxy multiple environment streams, even across multiple projects.
+It can also be used as a local proxy that forwards events  to `events.launchdarkly.com`.

 When should it be used?
 -----------------------

 In most cases, the relay proxy is unnecessary.
 However, there are some specific scenarios where we recommend deploying the proxy to improve performance and reliability:

 1. PHP-- PHP has a shared-nothing architecture that prevents the normal LaunchDarkly streaming API connection from being re-used across requests.
 While we do have a supported deployment mode for PHP that does not require the relay proxy, we strongly recommend using the proxy in daemon mode (see below) if you are using PHP in a high-throughput setting.
 This will offload the task of receiving feature flag updates to the relay proxy.
+We also recommend using the relay to forward events to `events.launchdarkly.com`, and configuring the PHP client to send events to the relay synchronously.
+This eliminates the curl / fork method that the PHP SDK uses by default to send events back to LaunchDarkly asynchronously.

 2. Reducing outbound connections to LaunchDarkly-- at scale (thousands or tens of thousands of servers), the number of outbound persistent connections to LaunchDarkly's streaming API can be problematic for some proxies and firewalls.
 With the relay proxy in place in proxy mode, your servers can connect directly to hosts within your own datacenter instead of connecting directly to LaunchDarkly's streaming API.
 On an appropriately spec'd machine, each relay proxy can handle tens of thousands of concurrent connections, so the number of outbound connections to the LaunchDarkly streaming API can be reduced dramatically.